xxl4tomxu98/Benchmarking_Engineers_Full_Stack/service/README.md

 - A prelimnary test skeleton was started and unfortunately I could not finish that on time.
 I have set up testIds object where data-testid locations can be sepecified for DOM rendering testing.
 - The index.js, App.js, and Percentile.js files are added props where initial input candidate_ids can be passed along to the child components.
 - The tests logic and methodology scheme were planned.
 Will need some inital calculations on percentiles for large number of cases and come up with results to compare to query data result.
+- Current main concerns are user input candidate_id falls out of range so no candidate can be identified.